AusClimateService/npcp/reports/phase1/phase1_report.md

 </p>

-For the cross validation task, a simple replication of the training data outperforms all the bias correction methods.
+For the cross validation task, a simple replication of the training data outperforms all the univariate methods.
-The relative performance of the bias correction methods differs between RCMs (e.g. Figure 6.3.2 to 6.3.4) and metrics (TODO: Add percentile figures).
+The relative performance of the methods differs between RCMs (e.g. Figure 6.3.2 to 6.3.4) and metrics (TODO: Add percentile figures).
 The raw RCM data tends to be more biased than the raw GCM data, and biases tend to be lower if the GCM data